-Ultra HD vs. Full HD: A common misconception in the TV industry is that you can’t see a difference between Full HD and Ultra HD on a screen smaller than 55 inches.
-Now, I’m not saying those people are flat-out wrong, but I can promise that if you take your time and really look at a picture - especially if that picture is using High Dynamic Range - you’ll see a difference.
+Ultra HD vs. Full HD: That you can’t see a difference between Full HD and Ultra HD on a screen smaller than 55 inches is a common misconception.
+Now, we're not saying those people are flat-out wrong, but we can promise that if you take your time and really look at a picture - especially if that picture is using High Dynamic Range - you’ll see a difference.

-To that end, I’d recommend picking out a TV with 4K Ultra-HD and HDR if you can find one.
-They’re a bit uncommon in this screen size because the cost might outweigh the benefits for someone shopping for an ultra-cheap TV, but if you’re serious about video, 4K is vital.
+We recommend picking a TV with 4K Ultra-HD and HDR if you can find one.
+They’re not the standard at this screen size because the cost might outweigh the benefits for someone shopping for an ultra-cheap TV, but if you’re serious about video, 4K is vital.

-Operating system: It used to be that many of the TVs in the 40-inch range didn’t come with an operating system.
+Operating system: 40-inch TVs didn’t always come with a smart TV operating system in the past.
 These dumb TVs were incredibly cheap to make, and therefore cheap to buy, too.
 But there was a problem: As Netflix and YouTube became more and more popular, people wanted to stream those services on their TV without resorting to a streaming video device like a Roku, Amazon Fire TV or Chromecast.

-These days, it’s fairly common to find an operating system on a 40-inch TV.
+These days, it’s fairly easy to find good Smart TV on a 40-inch TV.
 All but the most bare-bones of screens will have them.
 But what you’re looking for, ideally, is a well-maintained operating system like Roku TV, LG’s webOS or Samsung’s Tizen operating system.
 If you go with a TV that uses a proprietary operating system (basically an operating system exclusive to that one TV) you might have some serious issues down the road.

-Inputs and outputs: I know, I know, this sounds boring.
-But trust me, this is something most folks don’t think about until they bring the TV home and get it all connected, only to realize their great new TV only has one HDMI port.
+Inputs and outputs: Connections seem boring.
+But trust us, this is something most folks don’t think about until they bring the TV home and get it all connected, only to realize their great new TV only has one HDMI port.

 Samsung MU7000 Series

 Sitting at the top of our list is Samsung’s 40-inch MU7000.
-In the UK, it goes by the designation UE40MU7000T while in the US, it’s called UN40MU7000.
-We love this screen for so many reasons, not the least of which are its bright 4K HDR images and low price tag.
+In the UK, it goes by the designation UE40MU7000T.
+In the US, it’s called UN40MU7000.
+We love this TV.
+It delivers bright 4K HDR images and the price in temptingly low.

-It’s not without its flaws, but no other 40-inch TV we’ve tested that sits around this price point is even close to the MU7000 - what it’s able to do with native 4K resolution content or, especially, content shot in HDR, is simply amazing.
+It’s not without its flaws, but no other 40-inch TV we’ve tested around this price is even close to the MU7000.
+What it is able to do with native 4K resolution and HDR content is simply amazing.